selimsahindev/selimsahindev/README.md

 About me
 ---

-Passionate about web architectures, I'm currently focused on showcasing my strengths as a backend developer, with a primary emphasis on **`Spring Boot`**.
+Passionate about web architectures, I'm currently focused on showcasing my strengths as a backend developer, with a primary emphasis on **`Java Spring Boot`**.

 Additionally, I have a fondness for containerization technologies.
 I've embraced the power of **`Docker`** & **`Kubernetes`** to streamline deployment processes.
 I also explore **`AWS`** to deepen my cloud expertise.